Hendrix-CS/csci285/labs/abm.md

 * 15 points for writing a termite model in step 4.
 * 5 points for well-written explanations of your models and research, and discussion of each graph throughout.
+* +10 BONUS points for counting the piles in the Termite model